tuanha1305/capture-android-sdk/README.md

 Here, `livenessMode` is of type `HVFaceConfig.LivenessMode`, an enum with 3 values:

 **.none**: No liveness test is performed.
 The selfie that is captured is simply returned.
 If successful, the result JSON in the CaptureCompletionHandler has one key-value pair.
-- `imageUri`: local path of the image captured
+- `imageUri`: local path of the image captured.

 **.textureLiveness**: Texture liveness test is performed on the selfie captured.
 If successful, a result JSON with the following key-value pairs is returned in the CaptureCompletionHandler.

 - `imageUri`: String.
-Local path of the image captured <br/>
+Local path of the image captured.
 - `live`: String with values 'yes'/'no'.
 Tells whether the selfie is live or not.
 - `liveness-score`: Float with values between 0 and 1.The  confidence score for the liveness prediction.
 - `to-be-reviewed`: String with values 'yes'/'no'.
 Yes indicates that it flagged for manual review.

 **.textureAndGestureLiveness**: In this mode, based on the results of the texture Liveness call, the user might be asked to do a series of gestures to confirm liveness.
 This mode is currently in beta.
 It is highly recommended to not use it in production.
 - `imageUri`: String.
-Local path of the image captured <br/>
+Local path of the image captured.
 - `live`: String with values 'yes'/'no'.
 Tells whether the selfie is live or not.
 This mode is currently in beta.
 It is highly recommended to not use it in production.